amala2895/galaxy-zoo/README.md

 So for this approach we need to multiply the probabilities of answer of previous questions that lead to the current question with all answer probabilities of current question.
 For example question 2 is asked if answer of question 1 is 2nd answer.
 So we multiply the probability of question 1's 2nd answer with all of question 2's answers.
 And since certain questions like question 1 and question 6 are asked in all cases their answers can be kept as is.

 Model_All_Questions.py- This file has the model for approach 1.
+The dependencies are multiplied in this file at the end of normalization.
 GalaxyZooAllQuestions.py - This file is used to load data and train the model for approach 1.

 **Aproach 2

 We find probability of answer to every question individually.
 Given an image, we predict the probability of each answer to all questions in the decision tree

-For this approach
+For this approach we first divide the probabilities of answer of previous questions that lead to the current question with all answer probabilities of current question

+question_wise_model.py - This file has the model for approach 2.
+GalaxyZooQuestionsWise.py - This file is used to load data and train the model for approach 2.
+The 37 length y label is first altered in this file before training.